ifm/ifm3d/examples/tutorials/gettingData/getting_data.md

 The `ImageBuffer` class simply serves to store the received data.
 It allocates space for each individual image.

+> Note: instantiating the objects is done the same way for any imager type (2D, 3D, different resolutions, etc).

 ## Receive an image

 You just need to call the `WaitForFrame` function.
 Input an `ImageBuffer` object as well as a timeout value in ms.